Practitioners Guide to Soul & Survival

 Energy

 Energy is intangible and yet we are all aware when we have or don’t have it.
-“I have no energy, I am so tired all the time” or “I woke up this morning with heaps of energy” are phrases we have all heard and understand and yet individual energy is something we can’t measure.
-After a homœopathic remedy which matches the state of the patient, the feedback is always “I have more energy”.
+“I have no energy, I am so tired all the time” or “I woke up this morning with heaps of energy” are phrases we have all heard and understand and yet individual energy is something we cannot measure.
+After a homeopathic remedy which matches the state (miasm and totality) of the patient, the feedback is always “I have more energy”.
 The same is true in reverse.
 When a patient is tired, lacking sleep or a good diet, not only are they lacking in energy but they are more aware of their aches and pains, their signs and symptoms.
 Our body always notifies us when it is out of energy by creating symptoms – often our weakest organs begin to suffer.

 Clinical use